 Steps to Change Default data Directory in MySQL

 Follow the below steps to make all the changes.
 In some cases service name, default data directory or MySQL configuration file path change.
 So use all the command as per you system settings.

-Now edit MySQL default configuration file /etc/my.cnf and update values of datadir and socket variable.
+- Update configuration file – Edit MySQL configuration file /etc/my.cnf and update the value of datadir and socket variable as below.

-After making all above changes. finally start MySQL service.
+- Start MySQL – After making all the above changes, start MySQL service.
 Now it will use new data directory path